Call for a Free Consultation for your Massachusetts case.

 What factors are considered in child custody agreements?

-A judge may consider who has been the priority caregiver, how the child is doing in their current situation, effects on school performance, whether the child would have to switch schools, the quality time each parent can spend with the child, and the child’s preference.
-The preference is for stability even if the other parent also offers a good home environment.
+In child custody agreements, a judge considers factors such as which parent has been the primary caregiver, the child’s current well-being, the potential impact on school performance, whether the child would need to switch schools, the quality of time each parent can spend with the child, and to a lesser degree, the child’s own preference.
+The court prioritizes stability for the child, even if both parents can provide a good home environment.

 On average, who is more likely to get custody– the mother or the father?